ionrock/ionblog/pages/resume.rst

    Tokyo and Austin as well as attending midcycle meetups over seas.

  - Wrote Rebindr, a tool to propagate zones between two instances of the Bind DNS server.
-Rebindr provides a bind and DNS based solution to ensure zones created on stealth masters are propagated to production masters in a timely fashion, without impacting the performance of the production masters.
+Rebindr provides a DNS based solution to ensure zones created on stealth masters are propagated to production masters in a timely fashion, without impacting the performance of the production masters.
 Rebindr improved propgation time of creates by 10x.
 It also allowed the rate limit for zone